gr2m/gr2m/README.md

 # Hi there 👋

-I'm a long-term Open Source maintainer and work as an engineer at GitHub.
+I'm a long-term Open Source maintainer and lover of great SDKs.